ogdenpm/tool-src/doc/Tools.md

 	  -o outfile		- specifies the output file, otherwise outputs to stdout
 ```

-### unpack.exe
+### unpack

 This file support extracting files form a packed source file.

-Note unlike the perl variant of this utility in Intel80Tools, this version always extracts and updates the timestamp.
+Note unlike the perl variant of this utility in Intel80Tools, this version currently always extracts and updates the timestamp.

 ```
 Usage: unpack -v | -V | [-r] [file]